AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-smartcropvideo/c-html5-aem-smartcropvideo-viewer-customizingviewer/r-html5-aem-smartcropvideo-customize-embedshare.md

 }
 ```

-Embed size label and drop-down are located in the bottom of the dialog box and put into a container controlled with the following CSS class selector:
+Embed size label and drop-down are at the bottom of the dialog box and put into a container controlled with the following CSS class selector:

 ```
 .s7smartcropvideoviewer .s7embeddialog .s7dialogembedsizepanel